-With most e-mail programs, including Outlook, Outlook Express, Eudora, and Entourage, deleting an e-mail “account” in the program does not delete the messages that have already been retrieved.
-You can safely delete or replace an e-mail account in these programs without affecting or deleting previously downloaded messages.
+That said, with many email programs, including Outlook Express, Eudora, and Entourage, deleting a POP3 email account in the program should not delete the messages that have already been retrieved.
+You can usually delete or replace an email account in these programs without affecting or deleting previously downloaded messages.

-However, the iPhone, iPad, iPod touch, and the Apple Mail and Thunderbird programs, work a little differently.
+However, some programs work a little differently.
 Read the information below before deleting accounts in those programs.

 Apple iPhone / iPad / iPod touch (iOS devices)